dagger/dagger/docs/core-concepts/1221-action.md

 ### Definition

 A new action is _defined_ in a declarative template called a [CUE definition](https://cuetorials.com/overview/foundations/#definitions).
-This definition describes the action's inputs, outputs, sub-actions, and the wiring between them.
+This definition describes the action's inputs, outputs and its domain logic.

 Here is an example of a simple action definition: